Skip to content

 S3Backend: false

-Step 2: Add and install the remote-state package
+Step 2: Install the package

 Step 3: Initialize and apply the remote-state stack